-In this course (co-taught with my colleague Patrick Honeybone) we consider a variety of issues connected to phonological change.
+In this course (co-taught with my colleagues Patrick Honeybone and Benjamin Molineaux) we consider a variety of issues connected to phonological change.
 Throughout the course, we address questions such as the following:

 - How do we reconstruct the phonology of past language states?

 - What types of phonological changes are attested?

 - How can synchronic phonological theory assist us in the study of historical phonology?